peawinter/DiscreteOptimization/coloring/Graph Coloring.md

 over and over again in exhaustive search.
 This leads to significant savings in running times, typically at the expense of requiring more space to store previously computed values.

 #### Simulated Annealing algorithm

+#### Backtrack algorithm

+Suppose we have an upper bound for our graph coloring.
+During the brute force algorithm we can then determine that we need to backtrack when we can’t color a node with a color less than our upper bound.

+1. When a node is colored, keep track of the index of when that node is colored.
+2. For each unique color that is adjacent to the current node that needs backtracking, determine the minimum index calculated in step 1.
+3. Find the maximum of all the minimums calculated in step 2.
+4. Backtrack up to the index found in step 3.

+#### Tabu searching algorithm

+The basic idea behind TABU search is to take a graph coloring that contains conflicts, and then try to repair the conflicts to produce a valid graph coloring.
+When a graph coloring contains conflicts, it means that there are some nodes in the graph whose color is the same as an adjacent node.

+1. Take a valid graph coloring solution as input.
+2. Reduce the amount of colors used by assigning a random color to the nodes that are colored with the maximum color.
+3. Generate (number of nodes)/4 neighbors for the current coloring by selecting a random node which is in conflict and assign a random color to that node.
+4. Select the neighbor that contains the least amount of conflicts.
+5. Use the neighbor selected in step 4 as the new coloring.
+6. If no conflicts exist, exit the search, otherwise goto step 3 until the maximum number of iterations are reached.
+7. If no solution has been found, increase the number of colors to use and go to step 3.

+> Tabu list: during the TABU search, keep a list which contains the reverse move that was done, and don’t allow moves in the list during the following iterations.
+A list in a FIFO manner of size 15 is proper.